• Home

 ingredients for homemade bolognese sauce in individual white bowls.

-• Celery and carrots – Finely diced vegetables add substance and texture to a classic bolognese.
+• Celery & Carrots: Finely diced vegetables add substance and texture to a classic bolognese.

-• Ground beef and pork – Most authentic bolognese recipes use a combination of beef and pork.
-Make sure the beef you use isn’t too lean – the fat brings a flavor that isn’t easily replaced.
-In addition to beef and pork, you can also add sauteed pancetta, ground lamb, and Italian sausage to the sauce.
+• Protein: Most authentic bolognese recipes use a combination of beef and pork.
+Ensure the beef isn’t too lean (the fat brings a flavor that isn’t easily replaced).

-• Crushed tomatoes – Either blend fresh, peeled tomatoes yourself or keep it easy with canned crushed tomatoes or jarred marinara sauce.
-The crushed tomatoes can also be replaced with chicken stock.
+• Crushed tomatoes: You can blend fresh, peeled tomatoes or keep it easy with canned crushed tomatoes or jarred marinara sauce.

-• Heavy cream – The fatty, rich cream finishes the sauce to give it a silky smooth mouthfeel and help cut through the acidic tomatoes.
-Feel free to use whole milk instead.
+• Heavy Cream: Finishes the bolognese sauce, giving it a silky mouthfeel and helping cut through the acidic tomatoes.

-• Pappardelle pasta – This is some of the best pasta you can serve with a chunky sauce like bolognese because the large, flat noodles scoop up sauce like a pro.
-If you don’t have this kind of pasta at home, replace it with another type of large pasta, like tagliatelle, rigatoni, or fettuccine.
+• Pappardelle: This is some of the best pasta you can serve with a chunky sauce like bolognese because the large, flat noodles scoop up sauce like a pro.

 4 images showing how to make homemade bolognese sauce in a large pot.